-The UH Fellowship in Family Planning was established in 2012.
-The two year Fellowship program follows the educational, research, policy, and international health requirements outlined by the National Office of the Family Planning Fellowship (http://www.familyplanningfellowship.org/).
-Fellows complete a master’s degree in either Public Health or Clinical Research, participate in an international family planning rotation, develop and complete a research project, and have the opportunity to participate in many policy and professional development learning opportunities locally and with their national cohort of Fellows.
+The UH Fellowship in Complex Family Planning was established in 2012.
+The two-year, ACGME-accredited Fellowship program follows the educational, research, policy, and international health requirements outlined by the Society of Family Planning.
+Fellows participate in an international family planning rotation, develop and complete a research project, and have the opportunity to participate in many policy and professional development learning opportunities locally and with their national cohort of Fellows.

 Graduates of the Fellowship are experts in complex family planning clinical care, family planning clinical and translational research, family planning public health and public policy, and family planning education.
 Fellowship graduates are highly sought after in academic departments of Ob-Gyn throughout the county.

-Individuals interested in applying to the Fellowship should visit http://www.familyplanningfellowship.org/application-information or contact Mary Tschann at firstname.lastname@example.org for specific information about the UH Fellowship in Family Planning.
+Individuals interested in applying to the Fellowship should visit https://students-residents.aamc.org/applying-fellowships-eras/applying-fellowships-eras or contact Mary at firstname.lastname@example.org for specific information about the UH Fellowship in Complex Family Planning.

 All diagnostic methods to confirm uterine extra-uterine pregnancy

 Anesthesia and pain control for in-office gynecologic procedures